 A Deed of Revocation is used to cancel or "revoke" a Power of Attorney.

 Unlike an Ordinary or General Power of Attorney, Lasting Power of Attorney come into effect or continue in force after you lose mental capacity.
-It will come into effect immediately if you do not specify in it that it should not take effect until you lose mental capacity.
+It will come into effect right away unless you specify in it that it shouldn't take effect until you lose mental capacity.